AXErunners/axe-gitian/README.md

 Generating and uploading signatures
 -----------------------------------

 Signatures can be verified by running `gitian-build.py --verify`, but set `build=false` in the script to skip building.
 Run a `git pull` beforehand on `gitian.sigs` so you have the latest.
-The provisioning includes a task which imports Zcash developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the Zcash source repository.
+The provisioning includes a task which imports Axe developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the Zcash source repository.

 After the build successfully completes, the gitian command `gsign` will be called, which will generate signatures, and a commit will be added.